vintasoftware/django-react-boilerplate/README.md

 ## Deployment
 ### Setup
-This project comes with an `app.json` file for heroku, that can be used to create an app on heroku from a GitHub repository.
+This project comes with an `app.json` file, which can be used to create an app on Heroku from a GitHub repository.

 After setting up the project, you can init a repository and push it on GitHub.
 If your repository is public, you can use the following button: